schedulemaker/bannerjs/README.md

 # BannerJS
-This javascript library provides a simple API to retrieve information from Ellucian Banner.
-The library is designed to work both in browser and server environments (NodeJS).
+This NodeJS library provides a simple API to retrieve information from Ellucian Banner.
 BannerJS comes with various configurations for different universities (see the full list of supported universities [here](https://github.com/schedulemaker/bannerjs/wiki/Supported-Universities)).
 Submissions for new university configurations are always welcome.
 Please read the [config guidelines](https://github.com/schedulemaker/bannerjs/wiki/University-Config-Guidelines) and submit a pull request.

 ## Creating a new instance